 The Gallery’s Māori Advisory Group, Haerewa, was established in 1994.

 Comprising pre-eminent Māori artists, academics and cultural figures, Haerewa is a voice for Māori artists and Māori art.
-The group’s aim is to provide cultural advice to the Gallery, to raise the profile of Māori in the Gallery and to foster an environment that encourages Māori to use and enjoy the Gallery.
+The group provides cultural advice to the Gallery, helping to raise the profile of Māori in the Gallery and to foster an environment that welcomes and inspires Māori.

-A group of three innovative permanent artworks commissioned from Arnold Manaaki Wilson with Anthony Wilson, Fred Graham and Lonnie Hutchinson, are found at the principal internal and external thresholds of the Gallery.
-Previous Haerewa member Bernard Makoare was Māori design consultant to the Gallery’s redevelopment project from which emerged the ‘Māori dimension’ of the new building.
+Three artworks commissioned from Arnold Manaaki Wilson with Anthony Wilson, Fred Graham, and Lonnie Hutchinson, stand at the Gallery's key thresholds.
+Former Haerewa member Bernard Makoare contributed as a design consultant during the Gallery’s redevelopment, shaping the ‘Māori dimension’ of the new building.

-In 2014, members of Haerewa travelled to Berlin, Germany, to represent Māori and the Gallery at the opening ceremonies of Gottfried Lindauer: The Māori Portraits at Alte Nationalgalerie.
+Haerewa has represented the Gallery and Māori art internationally.
+In 2014, members of Haerewa travelled to Berlin, Germany, for the opening of Gottfried Lindauer: The Māori Portraits at Alte Nationalgalerie.
 In May 2015, representatives travelled to Pilsen, Czech Republic, for the exhibition Gottfried Lindauer: Pilsen Painter of the New Zealand Māori at the Gallery of West Bohemia.
 The opening ceremony was a traditional kawe mate, the return of the spirit of the deceased to the homeland, in this case Lindauer to his birthplace of Pilsen.
-In 2017, Haerewa travelled to the de Young Museum, San Francisco, USA, with The Māori Portraits: Gottfried Lindauer’s New Zealand.
+In 2017, Haerewa travelled to the de Young Museum, San Francisco, USA, with The Māori Portraits: Gottfried Lindauer’s New Zealand

 Haerewa members